rfkinline/BTC-Dashboard/README.md

 additional documentation: https://www.raspberrypi.org/documentation/linux/usage/cron.md

-## There is a C Button on the display
+## To stop the program
-To stop the program, click on the "C" button.
+To stop the program, click on the BTC logo.

 ## Python
 Start the program with "python3" and not "python"  ("python3 BTCDashboard.py")